Exclusive interview with a golden jackal

 I have never heard about you before, who are you?

 Funny that you mention that.
 It seems that many people don’t know me, while I have been in Europe for many years during the last centuries.
 Many people who might see me, confuse me with a fox.
 I would say I’m a fox in disguise.
 It’s like I am the big brother of the fox, but I am smaller than the wolf.
-My family came from Africa many years ago, and I have some distant relatives in the States, where people call them coyotes.
+My roots lay in Asia and I have some distant relatives in the States, where people call them coyotes.
 Hey, are your working for the European Wilderness Society?

 Yes and I love it!
 Are you good friends with the humans around you?